3ules/norrsken_team1.1_digitalHealthChallenge/README.md

 - Easy Care provides the solution!

 - Through state of the art AI and Machine Learning and colorful visualizations,
-- our chat will help you find the right words for what you feel,
+- our chat will help you find the right words for your symptoms,
 - so both you and your doctor can focus on finding solutions,
 - instead of trying to reach each other through complicated words and definitions during your appointment.